 Why are E-learning methods important?

-E-Learning methods are particularly important in all teaching subjects because:
+E-Learning methods are essential in all teaching subjects because:

-There are various reasons why people have taken interest in affective learning outcomes, but the most notable relate to the delivery of eLearning, or “distance education” as well as to its ability to address the skill shortage in the workplace.
-For clarity, the term affective learning is considered as follows: The affective domain of learning outcomes is concerned with the internalization of attitudes and values.
+There are various reasons why people have taken an interest in affective learning outcomes.
+Still, the most notable relates to the delivery of eLearning, or “distance education,” and its ability to address the skill shortage in the workplace.
+For clarity, affective learning is considered as follows: The affective domain of learning outcomes is concerned with internalizing attitudes and values.
 The first rationale: the value of distance education for outcomes in the cognitive domain has been established, and outcomes in the psychomotor domain are now under scrutiny.
-There is less evidence of the value of distance education in the generation of affective outcomes.
+There is less evidence of the value of distance education in the generation of effective outcomes.

 - Ability to communicate effectively

 According to Goleman (1995), employees with appropriate soft skills perform beyond expectations.
 In a social justice/humanitarian argument, soft skills provide the capacity for smooth running human relations – a benefit in the lives of each individual on many fronts.
 Soft skill development occurs primarily, but not exclusively, in the affective domain.
 The report singles out the “high tech industry” as most need soft skill training (SST).
 It is also interesting to review how SST compares with other types of training.
 The report says: “…hard skills training is easier to define, and the paybacks of technical training are perhaps more immediately apparent.
 As a result, it is easier to ascertain whether someone has mastered a software program than ascertaining whether they have learned appropriate listening skills.
 Soft skills training is generally more nebulous and requires the passage of time to take hold.
 Soft skills are learned patterns of behavior and, as such, are difficult to ‘unlearn’ and replace with new patterns of behavior” (MacLeod, 2000, p.
 85)